yegenek/Ankara/Files/day1.md

 `-doPost 1` uses the estimate per-site allele frequency as a prior for genotype proportions, assuming Hardy Weinberg Equilibrium.
 When the assumption of HWE is not valid, you can use an estimate of the inbreeding coefficient, for instance calculated using [ngsF](https://github.com/fgvieira/ngsF).

-A typical command for genotype calling assuming HWE is (assuming we analyse our PEL samples):
+A typical command for genotype calling assuming HWE is the following one (assuming we analyse our PEL samples).
+Again copy-and-paste on a bash file.
 ```
 $ANGSD/angsd -b $DATA/PEL.bamlist -ref $REF -out Results/PEL \
 	-uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \